 Goal 2: Provide a variety of housing types to accommodate all economic segments of the community.
 Description of Previous Housing Element Program Objective Progress and Effectiveness Appropriateness Program 2.1 - First Time Homebuyer Program.
 This Program was intended to operate in conjunction with the Substantial Housing Rehabilitation Loan, by providing residents the opportunity to apply for assistance to purchase homes acquired and rehabilitated by the City.
 Residents were also allowed to identify a non-City owned residence and apply for rehabilitation and financial assistance.
 To further homeownership opportunities the City of Commerce also partners with the Los Angeles County Housing Authority to assist Commerce residents currently on the County's Section 8 waitlist.
 Investigate new funding opportunities and administer funds as they become available.
 If and when a permanent funding source is identified, the City will provide information at City Hall, on the City's website and in other public places to encourage residents to utilize the program.
 The City offered first-time homebuyer assistance to nine households in conjunction with the Rosewood Village project.
 Up to \$150,000 in secondary financing was offered to nine first-time homebuyers.
 Application deadline was May 2022.
 The Modelo Specific Plan also commits to providing 85 units as housing affordable to middle income households.
 This program is updated and included in the 2021-2029 Housing Element.
+In addition to the homebuyer assistance for the Modelo Specific Plan project, the updated program includes advertising the program with the City's Library Social Services Division and pursue funding form state and federal programs.
 Program 2.2 - (Senior and Handicapped) Rent Subsidy Program The program provides subsidies to eligible households with residents that are at least 57 years of age or are physically handicapped.
 The prospective applicant must also qualify as low- or very low-income.
 The maximum monthly subsidy for a qualified household is \$200.
 The City previously utilized redevelopment set-aside monies to provide rent vouchers to seniors and handicapped residents.
 With the dissolution of the Commerce Community Development Commission, the City has allocated money from their General Fund to continue the program, but has reduced and limited the number of recipients.
 Investigate new funding opportunities and administer funds as they become available.
 If and when a permanent funding source is identified, the City will provide information at City Hall, on the City's website and in other public places to increase awareness and solicit additional applications.
 The City did not find a permanent funding source for this program.
 Funding for rent subsidies is limited.
 This program is not included in the 2021-2029 Housing Element.